CAS ETH AMI: Applied Machine Learning & Information Processing

 Participants will further gain differentiating skills that enable them to:

-- Recognize the impact of disruptive information processing technologies (such as AI) and adapt accordingly
+- Recognize the impact of disruptive ML/AI

 - Understand the risks of technology and implementation use cases